Information for term Summer Community Public Health

 Your Destination

-Founded in 1495 by 30 caballeros (knights) from Columbus’ early expeditions, Santiago is a growing, modern city with a population of more than 800,000.
+Founded in 1495 by 30 caballeros from Columbus’ early expeditions, Santiago boasts a fascinating history, exciting museums, and endless cultural experiences, including music, art, and festivals.
+This growing, modern city is home to many Dominican specialties, such as cigars, rum, chocolate, coffee, amber, and larimar, and a population of more than 800,000.
 Despite its sprawling size, Santiago retains many small-town features.
-Traditional merchants ride burros loaded with baskets of goods and call out their wares in a musical chant.
-Street vendors balance large baskets of fruit and vegetables on their heads.
-People are friendly and crime is low.
-The people of Santiago like to play dominos, listen to merengue and bachata music, and talk about baseball.
+Traditional merchants call out their wares in a musical chant, and street vendors balance large baskets of fruit and vegetables on their heads.

 The Culture